Helen Ennis 2004 and the National Library of Australia collection …

 Publisher: National Library of Australia 2004

-Included in this publication with attribution to Thomas Nevin is the carte-de-visite of a Tasmanian prisoner, John Moran, taken from a collection of 84 “Port Arthur convicts” photographs held at the National Library of Australia.
+Included in this publication with attribution to professional photographer Thomas J. Nevin is the carte-de-visite of a Tasmanian prisoner, John Moran, selected from a collection of 84 “Port Arthur convicts” photographs held at the National Library of Australia.

-Thomas J. Nevin’s photograph and vignette of convict John Moran 1874
+Thomas J. Nevin’s photograph in an oval mount of convict John Moran 1874

 The photograph appears on page 18 with this caption, copied from the NLA catalogue: